SeaMonster-Studios/shopnsync/README.md

   3. Do a page search (CMD + F for mac, CTR + F for PC/Linux) for `assets`
   4. It should start with `//cdn.shopify.com/files` — copy everything from there to `assets/` (including the forward slash).
 Note: it should be similar to what's already in the *config.yml* by default.
   5. Replace the `asset_url` in the *config.yml* with the text you just copied.
+* Setup assets
+  * Add {{ 'index.js' | asset_url | script_tag }} to your theme
+  * Add {{ 'index.min.css' | asset_url | stylesheet_tag }} to your theme
 * Run `yarn start`

+## Config
+* The *password*, *theme_id*, and *store* are standard Themekit variables that are required by shopnsync to do what it does.
+* *dist* is required so your assets know where to go.
+This is determined by current Shopify theme architecture that all assets go in the *assets* dir.

+### Views
+These are all of the directories that are being watched by shopnsync.
+When any file changes here, it'll upload all file changes,

+### Scripts (JavaScript workflow)
+The files packaged together are dependent on the scripts listed in the config.yml.
+By default I setup some wildcards to just grab all the scripts within a few dir levels.
+If you have libraries you want to include (or the order of scripts matter), you can simply remove the wildcard and manually list each script here.
+In future iterations I'd like to setup a modern ES import/export workflow, but that's pretty low on the priority list.

+### Linting (scriptsToLint, sassFilesToLint)
+If you wish to include or exclude linting certain files, here's where you'd do that.

+### Style index points (sassIndex)
+Notice this is a list, not just a single file.
+If you wish to have multiple entry points for sass files (each will have their own output), you can do that here.
+This can be useful if you're setting up above-the-fold styles.

 ## Features
 * This Shopify starter kit was forked from [this Gulp starter](https://github.com/logancalldev/gulp-starter-babel-2.0), but modified for the Shopify environment.